Tresjs/.github/GOVERNANCE.md

 #### Retiring a Role (Alumni)

 Contributor roles are granted for as long as the person wishes to engage with the project.
 However, over time an active community member may choose to step away from the TresJS ecosystem to work on other things.
-Moving on from a project is a natural and well-understood part of any open source community, and we celebrate it!
+Moving on from a project is a natural and well-understood part of any open-source community, and we celebrate it!

 Alumni is a special designation and role for any person who was once an active maintainer (L2 or above) but is now no longer actively involved.
-By retiring and joining Alumni you trade-in your current set of roles, privileges, and responsibilities for a new, special Alumni role.
+By retiring and joining Alumni you trade in your current set of roles, privileges, and responsibilities for a new, special Alumni role.

 As a Maintainer (L2 or above) you can retire your role at any time by pinging the project Steward and requesting Alumni status.
-You can initiate this action yourself if you know ahead-of-time that you need to step away from the project.
+You can initiate this action yourself if you know ahead of time that you need to step away from the project.

-If you are not actively contributing to TresJS's repositories or the TresJS community for longer than six months, the project Steward may proactively retire your role, designate you as a project alumnus, and notify you of the change.
+If you are not actively contributing to TresJS's repositories or the TresJS community for longer than six months, the project Steward may proactively retire your role, designate you as a project alumnis, and notify you of the change.

 As an Alumni member, you are still a part of the TresJS community and can continue to be a part of our Discord, GitHub, and anywhere else.
 You may also request to have your old roles reinstated at any time through the normal nomination & voting process for that role.